With picturesque surroundings and excellent food and drink, discover the perfect Cotswolds getaway at the Plough Inn in Cold Aston.

 And when we arrived, there was a fire roaring in the fireplace.
 With the winds of Storm Dennis still raging outside, it was nice to sit here awhile and warm up!

-Mark went for a classic BLT, while I picked the rare roast beef sandwich.
 They both came on a delicious crusty roll, with crisp skin-on fries and a well-dressed salad alongside.

-With our sandwiches and a couple of glasses of wine, we settled down for the afternoon.
+After our sandwiches and a couple of glasses of wine, we settled down for the afternoon.
 The pub was fairly busy with a lively atmosphere, it’s clearly a popular place to be!

 A Cosy Room at the Plough Inn